Eat dessert. Then eat the bowl.

 Pro tip: Keep your chocolate in its temperature range by wrapping the bowl with a gently warmed kitchen towel or tea cozy.
 You can also place it back on top of the double boiler, stirring, for a few seconds until it stays in its range.

-After you have your small bowl of chocolate and about 8 to 12 small balloons, place two sheets of parchment on the counter top.
+Making the chocolate balloon bowls is not hard, but you want to get the technique right — like letting the air out slowly from the balloons, and not letting the balloons pop.
+After you have your small bowl of chocolate and about 8 to 12 small balloons, place two sheets of parchment paper on the counter top or on a baking sheet pan.

-- Spoon a small dollop of chocolate onto the parchment; this will be the base for the bowl.
+- Spoon a small dollop of chocolate onto the parchment paper; this will be the base for the bowl.

 - Dip a balloon evenly in the chocolate bowl, letting it come up the sides of the balloon a bit.
 Then place the balloon on top of the chocolate dollop.
 Hold it in place for a few seconds until it stands on its own.
 Repeat with the remaining balloons.